 NewtoBC: Community Immigrant Demographic Profiles

-Using Census 2016 data, the NewToBC team identified, analyzed, and compiled data related to immigration and developed 16 community demographic profiles.
+Using Census 2016 data, identifies, analyzes, and compiles data related to immigration and developed 16 community demographic profiles.

 City for All Women Initiative: Advancing Equity and Inclusion: A Guide for Municipalities:

-This guide was produced by City for All Women Initiative, in collaboration with municipalities, women’s organizations, academics, local and national organizations from across the country, to advance gender equality, equity, and inclusion.
+A guide produced City for All Women Initiative, in collaboration with municipalities, women’s organizations, academics, local and national organizations from across the country.

 The Canadian Research Institute for the Advancement of Women